YousofAkbarzai/ScratchPad/README.md

 # ScratchPad

-iOS application using Swift and the Swift UI Functionality included:
-      - taking notes
-      - undoing and redoing written notes
+• Developed an iOS application in Swift within the SwiftUI framework that allows for quick note taking
+• Recognizes dragging motions on the screen, and includes functionality for undoing/redoing changes